laravelgpt/laravelgpt/TESTING.md

 ## Current Progress

 ### Completed Items (Phase 1)
-- ✅ **Test Runner Command Structure**: Implemented the `vibe-tools test` command with all specified options
+- ✅ **Test Runner Command Structure**: Implemented the `laravelgpt test` command with all specified options
 - ✅ **Feature Behavior File Parser**: Created a robust parser that extracts scenarios, task descriptions, expected behaviors, and success criteria
 - ✅ **Test Execution Flow**: Implemented the core logic for executing test scenarios using AI agents
 - ✅ **Report Generation**: Created a detailed Markdown report structure with all the required information